sahilranadive/sahilranadive.github.io/_pages/about.md

 Personal Trivia
 ======
-I am an avid Sebastian Vettel(and by consequence Formual 1) fan.
-If you are interested in a game of tennis (or generally any sport - I can learn :P), feel free to hit me up.
+I am a Sebastian Vettel fan (and by consequence a Formula 1 fan).
+I am always up for "race watch meetups".
+If you are interested in a game of tennis, feel free to hit me up.

 I am always available for discussions on problems in network analysis or even if you just want to drop a hi!